JSlote/kbd.css/README.md

 !["Example"](https://raw.githubusercontent.com/JSlote/kbd.css/master/example.png "Example")

+You can also use the ```kbd-down``` class to display keys as pressed down.

 You need to specify a `z-index` for the parent element.
-Play with the example on JSbin: http://jsbin.com/zimacahe/10/edit
+Play with the example on JSbin: http://jsbin.com/yopiko/1/